-Figure 7 – Example Project No. 1 – Selected Single Control point, Uniform vs. Beta
+Figure 7.
+Example Project No. 1 – Selected Single Monitoring point, Uniform vs. beta.

 The effect of the “most likely” parameter

-In an attempt to further explore and understand the sensitivity of the model to the “most likely” value, Project no. 1 was slightly altered, and Activity 2’s “most likely” value updated from 6 to 2.
+In an attempt to further explore and understand the sensitivity of the model to the “most likely” value, Project No. 1 was slightly altered, and Activity 2’s “most likely” value was updated from 6 to 2.
 This new project is henceforth referred to as the ‘Beta B’ example.

-The box plot graphs in Figure 8 and the pie charts in Figure 9 compare the results before and after the change, further demonstrating the importance of the “most likely” value and its effect on the selected inspection point.
-As seen, when shortening Activity 2, the potential information obtained at t=5\6\7 decreases, whereas the potential information at t=2\3 slightly increases.
-This is due to the fact that Activity 2 is shorter, and therefore the project manager can learn more about the expected project duration earlier in the project.
+The box plot graphs in Figure 8. and the pie charts in Figure 9. compare the results before and after the change, further demonstrating the importance of the “most likely” value and its effect on the selected inspection point.
+As shown in these figures, when shortening the duration of Activity 2, the potential information obtained at t=5\6\7 decreases, whereas the potential information obtained at t=2\3 slightly increases.
+This is because Activity 2 is shorter, and therefore, the project manager can learn more about the expected project duration earlier in the project.